 Yesterday, I woke up before the sun had risen in order to get ready for my day at the Culinary Expo here in Toulouse.
 I'd been asked to go by a young woman whose child I will be teaching English to regularly.
 I wasn't sure what to expect, and I did NOT want to be awake so early, but we were going to talk in French the whole day, sample foods and wines, and watch master chefs at work.
 Instead of recounting the whole day I have provided pictures below with little anecdotes or explanations.
 The expo was SO FUN, and I really appreciated K.'s willingness to correct my French and spent the day with me!!!
 The French are all about their food for good reason, they excel at anything related to it!!!

-probably over 100 stalls at the expo.
+| This, the chocolate stall, was one of probably over 100 stalls at the expo.

 There were stalls for buying artisan